Chadarius/StarCitizenVoiceAtk/README.md

 # StarCitizenVoiceAtk for 3.23 - ASMBL Free with HCS Support
 My custom VoiceAttack macros for Star Citizen.
 What does it do?
 - ASMBL Free
   - **NEW!
+In 3.24.2** - Updated Power Controls and a few new power commands.
+  - **NEW!
+In 3.24.2** Added Keybinds file [layout_all_exported.xml](./layout_all_exported.xml) that can be imported.
+I highly recommand using the [HCS Keybind Editor Premium utility](https://www.hcsvoicepacks.com/collections/star-citizen/products/star-citizen-keybind-editor-premium-joystick-controller-support?variant=42157335281747) so you can import just the keyboard keybinds and not my VKB Config.
-In 3.24.1** Control your tractor beams with your voice using "Tractor Pull/Push [1-100].
+  -  Added in 3.24.1 Control your tractor beams with your voice using "Tractor Pull/Push [1-100].
 Does Cargo have your carpal tunnel going nuts?
 The ATLS is WAY too expensive!
 Grab and send items automatically with your voice instead!
-  - NEW!
-In 3.23.1 "Stand by for/to... [command]... on my mark" for many commands!
+  - Added in 3.23.1 "Stand by for/to... [command]... on my mark" for many commands!
 Can be easily added to any macro.
   - Includes all default keyboard bindings
   - Includes resolution independant mouse macros (Mobiglass and Nav Map)
   - 100% automated voice macros for navigation